vishvAsa/notes/sapiens/branches/Aryan/satem/indo-iranian/indo-aryan/india/4_post-brit/politics/hindutva/misc/life_of_lokamAnya_tilak_athalye/12_TILAK_AND_THE_CONGRESS_II.md

 sit down, and the Nationalists demanding that he should be heard.
 At this stage, Dr. Ghose and Mr.
-Malvi said that Mr. Tilak should be removed from the platform ; and a young gentleman holding the impor- tant office of a Secretary to the Reception Committee touched Mr. Tilak 's person with a view to carry out the Chairman's order.
-Mr. Tilak pushed the gentle- man aside and again asserted his right of being heard, declaring that he would not leave the platform, unless bodil}' removed.
+Malvi said that Mr. Tilak should be removed from the platform ; and a young gentleman holding the impor###tant office of a Secretary to the Reception Committee touched Mr. Tilak 's person with a view to carry out the Chairman's order.
+Mr. Tilak pushed the gentle###man aside and again asserted his right of being heard, declaring that he would not leave the platform, unless bodil}' removed.
 At this stage, Mr. Gokliale asked the above-mentioned gentleman not to touch Mr. Tilak's person.
-But there were others who were seen threat- ening an assault on his person, though he was calmly standing on the platform facing the delegates with his arms folded over his chest.
+But there were others who were seen threat###ening an assault on his person, though he was calmly standing on the platform facing the delegates with his arms folded over his chest.